Skip to Content

 Kavanagh was 40, and the lady was a 22-year-old nurse.
 The relationship was short and intense, and years later, she told an RTE documentary that the age gap between them was too great to overcome.

+The Raglan Road lyrics meanings have echoed throughout Irish history and song.
 The poem has been imprinted into Irish history through song.
-Most famously by The Dubiner’s frontman Luke Kelly who came together with Kavanagh to turn this into a ballad that has been sung by hundreds of famous artists from Sinead O’Connor to Van Morrison. .
+Most famously by The Dubliners frontman Luke Kelly who came together with Kavanagh to turn this into a ballad that has been sung by hundreds of famous artists, from Sinead O’Connor to Van Morrison.
 It is believed and reported that Luke Kelly of the Dubliners was responsible for putting the lyrics to music after meeting Kavanagh in a pub called Baileys in Dublin in the 1960s.
-You can also watch Luke Kelly singing this iconic song on this video at the end of this poem from 1979.
+You can also watch Luke Kelly singing this iconic song in this video at the end of this poem from 1979.

 So let’s get to the incredible poem On Raglan Road, by Patrick Kavanagh